unoplatform/uno.extensions/doc/Overview/Reactive/How-tos/MvuxProject.md

 ---
-uid: Overview.Reactive.HowTos.MvuxProject
+uid: Overview.Reactive.MvuxProject
 ---

 # How to set up an MVUX project

 In this tutorial you'll learn how to set up an Uno Platform project to use MVUX.

-1. Make sure your environment is set up properly by using [uno check](xref:UnoCheck.UsingUnoCheck).
+1. Make sure your environment is set up properly by using [uno check](/docs/articles/external/uno.check/doc/using-uno-check.html).
 1. You can create a Uno App by either using the Uno Platform Visual Studio extension or via the command line interface.

     # [**Visual Studio**](#tab/vs)